LSIND/Gemstones-Convolutional-Neural-Network/README.md

 \data\val\Amber: filecount: 3
 ```

-FULL DATASET OF GEMSTONES IMAGES CAN BE FOUND AT MY KAGGLE PAGE: it's already devided by train and test data
+FULL DATASET OF GEMSTONES IMAGES CAN BE FOUND AT [MY KAGGLE PAGE](https://www.kaggle.com/lsind18/gemstones-images): it's already devided by train and test data.
+For each class, there are about 10-50 photos.
+Photos are about 300 x 300 pixels and are not reduced to a single size.

 ## 2. Install libraries